Holding lightbulb

 The date you choose to retire could have an implication on your final tax liabilities, so it is important to consider when the right time may be.

-While the introduction of basis period reform will have reduced the ability to delay your tax payments for a further year, careful tax planning will still be important, especially if transitional profits not taxed are crystalised and become taxable in the tax year of retirement.
+The introduction of basis period reform has reduced the ability to delay your tax payments for a further year.
+Careful tax planning will still be important, especially if transitional profits not already taxed are crystallised and become taxable in the tax year of retirement.

 Example

-Partner A is looking to retire in 2026.
-They are wondering whether to retire on the 31 March 2026 or in line with the firm’s year end of 30 April 2026.
+Partner A is looking to retire in 2027.
+They are wondering whether to retire on 31 March 2027 or in line with the firm’s year-end of 30 April 2027.

 The particular facts are as follows:

-• Additional net profits were £100,000 meaning additional net profits of £20,000 a tax year as part of basis period reform were spread over five years.
+• Transitional profits were £100,000, meaning that there is an additional £20,000 a tax year being spread over five years.

 • No consultancy work/minimal income post-retirement.